UKHO/devops-pipelinetemplates/trivy/README.md

 ## Ignore checks https://avd.aquasec.com/misconfig/azure

-There may be occasions when you wish to exclude certain checks, but it's not required.
-Please do not exclude checks without properly investigating the errors.
-To do this create .trivyignore file inside your terraform folder (folder being scanned) with the ID of the resource you want to exclude.
+On rare occasions, you might find it necessary to omit specific checks, although it's not mandatory.
+Please refrain from excluding checks without thoroughly investigating the errors.
+To achieve this, simply create a .trivyignore file within your Terraform directory (the folder undergoing scanning), specifying the ID of the resource you intend to exclude.

 ![image](https://github.com/UKHO/devops-pipelinetemplates/assets/52528924/ee92d2a9-81fc-459b-b99d-f445ecb0804c)

 ## Results

-Trivy will output the published results into the build pipeline under Test and Coverage, from there you can see a detailed summary of failures and passes.
-Use the filter to switch between the two.
-In addition, the failed scans are displayed inside the docker console.
+Trivy will generate and publish results in the build pipeline under the Test and Coverage sections, allowing you to access a comprehensive overview of successes and failures.
+Utilise the filter to seamlessly switch between the two views.
+Furthermore, any failed scans will be clearly presented within the Docker console for immediate visibility and action.